aimeeallen94/love-cars/README.md

 ### Unsolved Bugs

 ## Credits
+- The spreadsheet for this app was imported from [Kaggle](https://www.kaggle.com/) and can be found [here](https://www.kaggle.com/datasets/anoopjohny/2023-cars-dataset)
+- I referenced the Love Sandwiches course content to plan my project and set it up also
+- I used [Datacamp](https://www.datacamp.com/) for troubleshooting my code and getting idea on how to set up functions such as [numpy](https://images.datacamp.com/image/upload/v1676302459/Marketing/Blog/Numpy_Cheat_Sheet.pdf) and [pandas](https://images.datacamp.com/image/upload/v1676302204/Marketing/Blog/Pandas_Cheat_Sheet.pdf)
+- I also used [GeeksforGeeks](https://www.geeksforgeeks.org/) for solving problems I encountered also such as converting data to integeres [here](https://www.geeksforgeeks.org/python-converting-all-strings-in-list-to-integers/)
+- I used [GSpread](https://docs.gspread.org/en/latest/index.html) for creating my [blueprint](https://docs.gspread.org/en/latest/user-guide.html) for making the columns and rows easy to access withing my spreadsheet.
+- I would like to thank Sean and Sarah in Student Support for their help and advice.
+- I would like to thank Luke Buchanan, mentor for tutoring me and helping me plan out what I would do with this project and for listening to my ideas.

 ## Deployment
 - My project was deployed to Heroku following the steps for deployment video of the Love Sandwiches project, which are described below: